Barkhor Street Lhasa - Best Place to Feel Tibet's Local Vibe

 Features of Barkhor Street

-As the city center, the Barkhor Street still keeps the ancient Tibetan architectures of numerous stores, well-proportioned along the street sides.
+As the city center, the Barkhor Street still keeps the ancient Tibetan architecture of numerous stores, well-proportioned along the street sides.
 Mingled with the devout pilgrims, these characteristic shops stretch far away, like a historical scroll awaiting you to explore more.

 Barkhor Pilgrim Circuit